-- Once it is really bubbly (5 days) you are ready to make ginger ale.
+- Once it is really bubbly (about 5 days) you are ready to make ginger ale.

--Like many open air ferments, this does develop a bit of scum on the top.
-Watch out for molds or bad smells, which mean it’s gone off.
-Otherwise, you don’t need to worry.
+-Expect a bit of scum to form on the top.
+Watch out for mold or a bad smell, which mean it’s gone off.

 -Thanks to Nourished Kitchen for the original inspiration for this ginger bug recipe.

 Once you have a bubbly brew, you have officially caught the ginger bug!
 Here’s some basic information to keep your ginger bug starter happy and healthy.